Photo by Jim Gourley

 So I left the comforting rubble of the volcano and returned to gleaming America.
 I stopped imagining expat liberty and accepted my fate as a rather private copyeditor at the country's most popular bridal magazine.

-It was on lunch break in Washington Square that I let a name other than Ms. Highsmith's pierce my numbness.
+It was on lunch break in Washington Square when I let a name other than Ms. Highsmith's pierce my numbness.
 "Ed," the fellow said.
 Though they'd tried—in Times Square, in the shadowy gaps between subway cars—I'd never before allowed unknown men to approach me.
 Now I reached out and felt his hand pump mine.

 "I'm Wilson," I dared speak in return.